Degree Plans - International Business and Trade - International Business and Trade AAS

 +++Humanities/Fine Arts Elective - must be selected from the AAS Core Options for Humanities/Fine Arts.

-NOTE: Students enrolling in this program who plan to transfer to a four-year institution should consult an advisor or counselor regarding transfer requirements and the transferability of these courses to the four-year institution of their choice.
+NOTE: Students enrolling in this program who plan to transfer to a four-year institution should consult with an advisor or counselor regarding transfer requirements and the transferability of these courses.